Net Promoter Score for Product Managers

 Below, we’ve listed five NPS principles for product managers interested in discovering areas for improvement, putting more confidence into product-related decisions and ensuring your major priorities match those of your target customers.

 Discover and prioritize areas in which improvement is possible

-One of the biggest benefits of an NPS campaign is that it gives you a clear and honest feedback about the areas in which your product needs improvement.
+One of the biggest benefits of an NPS survey is that it gives you a clear and honest feedback about the areas in which your product needs improvement.